Stop Smoking Before and After Cosmetic Surgery

 • Unpleasant scarring: Smoking increases scarring and makes your scars larger and more noticeable after plastic surgery.

-Along with the wound complications, smokers are at a higher risk of developing several peri-operative complications that can make their experience unsatisfactory and extend their hospital stay.
+Along with the wound complications, smokers are at a higher risk of developing several peri-operative complications that can make their experience unsatisfactory and may extend their hospital stay.

 What are the surgical complications of smoking?

 Cigarette smoke contains more than 4000 chemicals and toxins that are harmful to your body, some of which can be lethal in high doses.
-The most famous of these are nicotine, carbon monoxide, hydrogen cyanide, and nitric oxide.
+The most well-known of these are nicotine, carbon monoxide, hydrogen cyanide, and nitric oxide.
 These toxins have detrimental effects on nearly every body system and their damage is well described.
 Smokers are at higher risk of developing several medical conditions such as heart disease, lung disease, high blood pressure, strokes, and cancer to name a few.

 In addition to these serious conditions, numerous studies have revealed that smokers are more likely to develop surgical complications if they’re undergoing surgery:

-• Impaired wound healing: Having decided to get cosmetic surgery, the way your incision scar looks is probably a top priority.
-Toxins contained in cigarette smoke that disturb your body’s ability to properly heal itself (discussed below).
+• Impaired wound healing: Having decided to get cosmetic surgery, the way your incision scar looks is probably important.
+Toxins contained in cigarette smoke disturb your body’s ability to properly heal itself (discussed below).
 This means that if you smoke, your wound will need a much longer time to heal, which in turn increases the risk of infection.
 Moreover, smoking can put you at risk of wound dehiscence, which is when your stitches rupture and your wound fully or partially becomes open, and necrosis, which is when the skin around your wound dies.
-These complications can be traumatic to both the patient and plastic surgeon, and corrective surgery or long-course antibiotic treatment might be needed to control the damage.
+These complications can be traumatic to both the patient and the plastic surgeon, and corrective surgery or long-course antibiotic treatment might be needed to control the damage.

-• Smoking can Interfer with your other medications: As already mentioned, tobacco smoke contains many chemicals that can enter your bloodstream and interact with any medications you might receive during surgery.
+• Smoking can interfere with your other medications: As already mentioned, tobacco smoke contains many chemicals that can enter your bloodstream and interact with any medications you might receive during surgery.
 This can affect the type and dosage of anesthetic and pain medications that will be administered, and will likely make it harder to control the pain after surgery.

 How does smoking affect wound healing after surgery?

-Numerous studies have shown that smoking delays wound healing, increases the risk of wound infection, skin sloughing (necrosis), and interferes with how your scar will look.
+Numerous studies have shown that smoking delays wound healing, increases the risk of wound infection, skin sloughing (necrosis), and interferes with how your scar will appear.
 Several mechanisms explain how smoking can cause wound complications in patients undergoing surgery:

 • Smoking reduces oxygen supply to the wound: Oxygen is essential to proper wound healing, and smoking prevents enough oxygen from reaching your tissue, a condition known as hypoxia or ischemia.
 Carbon monoxide, one of the known toxins in cigarette smoke, binds to hemoglobin, the oxygen transporter in your blood.
 This prevents hemoglobin from carrying oxygen to the tissue and deprives your cells of their supply.
 The nicotine in tobacco smoke causes your blood vessels to shrink and become narrow, so less blood will reach your skin and wound.
 Moreover, nicotine increases your heart rate and your blood pressure, which can stress your heart and even damage it, causing further oxygen deprivation in your body.

-• Smoking Impairs immunity: Smoking cigarettes weakens your immunity and makes you more prone to developing infections.
+• Smoking impairs immunity: Smoking cigarettes weakens your immunity and makes you more prone to developing infections.
 If you’re having plastic surgery, you will be more likely to develop a wound infection, which can dramatically affect how your wound will heal, and how it will eventually look.

 • Smoking increases the risk of Blood clots: The nicotine in tobacco smoke stimulates the release of certain chemicals in the body that make your blood more sticky and thick.
 This increases the risk of developing small blood clots that obstruct your blood vessels and deprive your wound of blood and oxygen supply.